lucianoayres/taco/README.md

 taco
 ```

-If no directories are specified, Taco will process all subdirectories in the current directory.
+If no directories are specified with `-include-dir`, Taco will process all subdirectories in the current directory.

-#### Positional Arguments

--   **Directory Paths**
-    Specify one or more directories to process.
-Taco will concatenate files from each listed directory according to the specified options.
-    **Example:** `/path/to/dir1 /path/to/dir2`

 #### Optional Arguments